Das Logo der NASA

 Green indoor climate with a scientific basis

-The findings of the NASA study clearly show: Plants can have a positive impact on indoor air – especially when used purposefully.
+The findings of the NASA study clearly show: plants can have a positive influence on indoor air – especially when used purposefully.

-With the AIRY system, we make exactly this possible: Air purification through plants – efficient, sustainable, and beautiful.
+With the AIRY System, we make exactly that possible: air purification through plants – efficient, sustainable, and beautiful.

 Bonus: Deepen your knowledge